DanielZab/adl/README.md

 Install the necessary python dependencies

-Run `python -m uvicorn backend:app --reload --host 0.0.0.0 --port 8000` to start the backend server
+Run `python -m uvicorn backend:app --reload --host 0.0.0.0 --port 8000` in the src directory to start the backend server

 ### Alternative method